 How to qualify for the RHI

-First, you must have a Green Deal Assesssment and Energy Performance Certificate.
+First, you need to check the guide for applicants.
+You must have a Green Deal Assesssment and Energy Performance Certificate.
 This will give an EPC rating from which Ofgem work out how much you would receive in funding.

 You will also need your MCS certificate.
 Your installation must be done by a registered MCS member.
 As MCS members we give you a certificate once we’ve completed your system.